Date: 5 Apr 1943

 After looking about the daily help then began to clear up the mess, washing up the cups, picking up the pieces of broken chairs and putting them in the garden and washing away some of the blood on the kitchen floor as well as the pool of blood just inside the front door.

 It was in the midst of clearing up that Maurice Horner's wife came home at about 10.20am on 2 April 1943.
-When she got home the front door was open and she was immediately told what had happened by the daily help and then told her immediately to cease clearing up and to leave everything alone.
+When she got home the front door was open and she was immediately told what had happened by the daily help after which she told the daily help to immediately cease clearing up and to leave everything alone.

 Maurice Horner's wife then went up to see Maurice Horner who was still in bed with the towel round his head.
 She said that she called him by name and that he replied, 'Hello'.
 She said that she then made a quick examination, felt his pulse and noticed that he was breathing alright and then went back downstairs and telephoned for the doctor and for the police.